 10101010 represents the first 8 bits of the MAC address (AA), which, when inverting the 7th bit becomes 10101000 (A8).
 Therefore, the resulting IPv6 EUI-64 link-local address is this:

 Most modern operating systems randomize the host portion of the address rather than using the standard EUI-64 for security and privacy reasons.

 Duplicate Address Detection (DAD)

 When the client device has obtained the IPv6 link-local address on its interface, the second step will be to send Duplicate Address Detection (DAD) ICMPv6 message to its link.
-This is to ensure that the address is a unique link-local address and not duplicated in the local segment.
+This checks if the target address matches existing addresses, ensuring it is a unique link-local address and not duplicated in the local segment.

 Router Solicitation and Router Advertisement

-After the device confirmed that its IPv6 address is unique and there’s no duplicate link-local address as its interface becomes enabled, the next step of the SLAAC process is to send a Router Solicitation message (RS) that requests that routers generate Router Advertisements (RA).
-The purpose of this message is to query all IPv6 speaking routers attached to this segment about the global unicast prefix that is used.
+After the device confirms that its IPv6 address is unique and there’s no duplicate link-local address as its interface becomes enabled, the next step of the SLAAC process is to send a Router Solicitation message (RS) that requests that routers generate Router Advertisements (RA).
+This message aims to query all IPv6-speaking routers attached to this segment about the global unicast prefix used.